MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-disaster-recovery-oracle-landing-zone.md

 Consider using one of the following approaches to maintain the disaster recovery site:

-- Approach 1: To avoid the extra maintenance effort and cost, don't maintain physical deployment at the disaster recovery site.
-You can use infrastructure as code (IaC) and site reliability engineering practices to develop and maintain a repository that can replicate deployment as configuration with one click at the time of the failover to a disaster recovery site.
+- **Approach 1**: To avoid the extra maintenance effort and cost, don't maintain physical deployment at the disaster recovery site.
+You can use infrastructure as code and site reliability engineering practices to develop and maintain a repository that can replicate deployment as configuration with one click at the time of the failover to a disaster recovery site.
 This method optimizes cost because it doesn't use any physical resources until the failover occurs.

   > [!IMPORTANT]
-> You must ensure the solution's RTO requirements can be met if you create an entire deployment from scratch during a failover.
+> If you create an entire deployment from scratch during a failover, you must ensure that your deployment can meet the solution's RTO requirements.
 To ensure that deployment code isn't broken, you must routinely simulate and test the disaster recovery scenario.

-- Approach 2: Deploy and maintain a scaled version of your production environment.
+- **Approach 2**: Deploy and maintain a scaled version of your production environment.
 Have a version that can function accurately for a small workload and that you can potentially scale up as necessary during a failover to serve for production load.
 This method is commonly used, especially for complex deployments in which you don't want the risk of creating an entire environment or if you want to failover quickly to provide a low RTO.

-- Approach 3: Deploy and maintain your entire solution to the disaster recovery site for the fastest RTO and failover times.
+- **Approach 3**: Deploy and maintain your entire solution to the disaster recovery site for the fastest RTO and failover times.
 This method increases cost due to running a fully redundant infrastructure.

 ### Special considerations for disaster recovery